mthcht/awesome-lists/Whitelists/Ranges_IP_Address_Company_List/README.md

 ## Splunk

-If Splunk is used, you can defined a lookup difinition with the parameter `CIDR(dest_ip)` and use the lookup definition to exclude dest_ip in the list, example in a search SPL:
+If Splunk is used, you can define a lookup difinition with the parameter `CIDR(dest_ip)` and use the lookup definition to exclude dest_ip in the list, example in a search SPL:

 `NOT [|inputlookup webex.com_IP_Range_WL | fields - metadata.*]`